5 Easy Ways To Save Money For Travel

 If you’re a big hoarder (unlike myself), this is perfect for you.
-If you have stuff that you don’t need, especially books, DVDs, CDs, games, clothes and technology, and enough time on your hands, then try selling it!
+If you have stuff that you don’t need, especially books, DVDs, CDs, games, clothes and technology, and enough time on your hands, then try selling your stuff to make extra cash!
 You probably won’t be able to get much for second-hand stuff but every little helps – you can travel for less than £150 and those old items in your house may add up to £100 or much more.

 Whilst I would of course recommend donating your old things to charity shops, sometimes you gotta be a little

 selfish.
 Try using websites such as WeBuyBooks, Music Magpie, Ebay, Gumtree and local Facebook groups/Facebook marketplace to sell your stuff.
 You could always try a car boot sale too!
 Sites like Music Magpie also have apps that turn your phone’s camera into a barcode scanner, making it ridiculously easy to upload items to sell.
 Oh and they also has a free courier service to come and pick up all your stuff.
 Not too bad eh…

 Maybe I’m just lucky, maybe I just have a lot of time on my hands, who knows.
 But I like winning shit.
 It’s not really a hobby and I don’t go out of my way to find competitions, but if I see one I want to enter I will always enter it.
 You’re not suddenly going to win a 5 star luxury holiday to the Maldives (though it is of course possible), but if you dedicate enough time to something, the odds are it’ll pay off.
 It’s not all about winning extravagant holidays and lots of money; you can win mundane everyday stuff that will reduce your daily expenses, saving you money so that you can travel.